maxifree/Deluge-Pieces-Plugin/README.markdown

 * Holding Ctrl will start selecting pieces without unselecting the ones you have already selected

-Underneath all the pieces is a checkbox that will allow you to always prioritize the first un-downloaded piece of the torrent.
+Underneath all the pieces is a checkbox that will allow you to enable sequential download of the torrent.
 This lets you start watching a movie while it is still downloading.
 After completing the torrent you should continue to seed for a while, because this behaviour is actually not sociable and bad for the torrent protocol.
-Please use with care.
+Please use when there are a lot of seeders in swarm.

 To install this plugin in deluge: go to edit, preferences, plugins, install plugin and select the .egg file.

 # Version Info

+## Version 0.6
+* Replaced first un-downloaded piece priority with libtorrent's sequential download feature
+* Changed colors to match default Deluge downloading/seeding icons
+* Added travis config

 ## Version 0.5
 * Plugin works in client/server and "Classic" mode